facebook/zstd/programs/README.md

   In which case, linking stage will fail if `lz4` library cannot be found.
   This is useful to prevent silent feature disabling.

+- __ALL_SYMBOLS__ : `zstd` can display a stack backtrace if the execution generates a runtime exception.
+By default, this feature may be degraded/disabled on some platforms unless additional compiler directives are applied.
+When triaging a runtime issue, enabling this feature can provided more context to determine the location of the fault.
+  Example : `make zstd ALL_SYMBOLS=1`

 #### Aggregation of parameters
 CLI supports aggregation of parameters i.e. `-b1`, `-e18`, and `-i1` can be joined into `-b1e18i1`.